appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 ## Basic Actions

 _pressButton_ and get focused element by _get active element_ are basic actions in tvOS.
-Consider adding `wait` methods in calling `find_element` since tvOS also has animation.
+Consider adding `wait` methods since tvOS also has animation.

 ```ruby
 # Ruby